Department of Medicinal Chemistry and Molecular Pharmacology Personnel - Douglas J. LaCount

 Representative Publications

-LaCount DJ, Vignali M, Chettier R, Phansalker A, Bell R, Hesselberth J, Schoenfeld LW, Ota I, Sahasrabudhe S, Kurschner C, Fields S, and Hughes R. A protein interaction network of the malaria parasite Plasmodium falciparum.
-2005.
+LaCount DJ, Vignali M, Chettier R, Phansalkar A, Bell R, Hesselberth JR, Schoenfeld LW, Ota I, Sahasrabudhe S, Kurschner C, Fields S, Hughes RE.
+A protein interaction network of the malaria parasite Plasmodium falciparum.
 Nature.
 2005 Nov 3;438(7064):103-7.
+PubMed PMID: 16267556.